|Field and Swamp: Animals and Their Habitats||

 |Cyclohexane (C6H12): Chair Conformation.
 Cyclohexane is a hydrocarbon consisting of a ring of carbon atoms, each bonded to two hydrogen atoms.
 Pictured is a 3-D model of the most typical arrangement of its atoms in space, as visualized in two dimensions by convention.|

-Disclaimer: These essays represent the views of a science student.
+Disclaimer: These essays represent the views of a former natural science student and retired clinical trials lead statistical programmer/analyst.
 Nothing in these essays should be interpreted as a recommendation for a scientific experiment.
+The essays that this page lists do not challenge medical orthodoxy, although some of them examine skeptically recent moves to overturn it that are wrongly and hastily honored by the authorities.
 For more details about the background of the author, Dorothy E. Pugh, see About Us.

 In this spirit, I have written the following essays: